 A Personal Representative is someone who has the legal authority to administer a person’s Estate after their death.
-In England & Wales there are two types of Personal Representative: an Executor and an Administrator.
+In England and Wales there are two types of Personal Representative: an Executor and an Administrator.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.